7 min read

 Eric makes a few interesting points when talking about how different diets can impact the environment and its animals.

-• Meat is not bad for the environment; some types of farming are.
+For one, meat is not bad for the environment; some types of farming are.
 Monocrop farming and factory farming are disastrous for the environment and they definitely shouldn’t be encouraged.
 However, some good alternatives are natural ecosystem farming and full-lifecycle farming.
 Both of them mirror the natural ecosystem which, of course, includes animals.

 Then why isn’t veganism the answer?
 Because mass-producing some plant-based foods actually harm the environment way more than people think.
 For example, 25% of the forests in Mexico are used up for growing avocados, which involves cutting down acres of natural rainforests, killing thousands of animals, and then killing thousands more animals each year to keep the crop safe.

-• You can make sure that the animals are raised and treated incredibly well.
+Secondly, you can make sure that the animals are raised and treated incredibly well.
 Going for organic local produce will support your body’s nutritional needs as well as the care of animals and the environment.

 This way, you can ensure that you don’t support animal exploitation, but you’re also meeting your body’s needs.
 “At its extreme, veganism is like a cult that wants to prevent animals from being born in the first place,” says Eric.